DSU-Digital-Sound-Design/DAD-422-Audio-Production-III/content/pages/schedule.md

       * Duck volume - AKA sidechain compression
       * See FPS Microgame for a more complex mixer example

+   Project 4: Due 10/15 – Implement common audio for common game scenarios.
+Use your sounds from project 3.
+I will help with the implementation depending on what your needs are.

    </td>
   </tr>
   <tr>